MIT-LCP/QueryBuilder-AWS/README.md

 After first pull, you have to run the command: `git update-index --assume-unchanged Python_QB/config.py` in order to ignore the changes done in the config file for further pull requests.

+Also the apache config was added as jupyter_rstudio_apache.conf.